BumbleB2na/react-currency-converter/README.md

       - ButtonGo
     - ResultGraph

-2. Build a static version in React
-   - build components from mockups that only have render() methods and use props that were passed down to them
-     - build top-down... from main container down to smaller components
-      - *Does not yet have interactive functionality*
-      - *Use props to pass data down - don't use state yet*, state will come in next step

-3. Identify the minimal (but complete) representation of UI state
-   - list off all the parts in the application (e.g. checkbox, search input, table)

 ### List of parts
 - the selected nav item            state
 - the input amount user enters     state